 Not necessarily, but perhaps some sense of your work is helpful to them in writing on your behalf.

 Can I submit a screenplay or play that I have written?

-No. We review only prose but welcome supplemental examples of writing for staged plays or screenplays.
+No. We review only prose and poetry, but welcome supplemental examples of writing for staged plays or screenplays.

 I write both fiction and non-fiction, can I apply to both categories in the same year?

 Yes.
 The application will ask you to check your preference, but feel free to submit two varied writing samples.

 Manuscripts are read by a committee of faculty.
 The members discuss the merits of the manuscripts and eventually reach a decision.